dexmcmillan/platescraper/readme.md

             "selector": ".table"
         }
         ```

+        * *replace*: Specify text you'd like platescraper to replace for you in this field.
         * *selector*: The selector that is chosen.
 Should be relative to the unit specified.
         * *table_selector*: Should represent each row in your table, whether they be divs, trs, or lis.
     * *urls*: A list of urls in string format.
 When the scrape is executed, each url will be visited and the same scrape operation will be run.
 In the case of one website where pagination is used and is not controlled through the url (ie. .NET apps), there should be a list of one url specified here.